-- developing a new, or revised management plan for a listed place, where this is not a statutory obligation under state legislation - activities that align with strategies and priorities for the protection of the values of the listed place (where there is no management plan in place) - essential building conservation works to restore listed place values - activities that enhance the Australian public's understanding of, engagement with, and access to the listed values of a listed place - developing innovative ways to present values of a listed place (e.g. website or app interactive tours, virtual reality tours) which makes them accessible without needing to be on-site - improving physical access to areas with the specific aim of fostering awareness of the values of the listed place without impacting on those values - improving accessibility for people with disabilities including physical alterations (e.g. ramps, alterations to paths) as well as accessible services such as plain English or large text guides, hearing loops etc. - improving access to a heritage site by specific parts of a community, for example developing educational program or materials targeted at people from other cultures or socio-economic groups.
+- activities identified in the management plan for the protection of the values of the listed place - developing a new, or revised management plan for a listed place, where this is not a statutory obligation under state legislation - activities that align with strategies and priorities for the protection of the values of the listed place (where there is no management plan in place) - essential building conservation works to restore listed place values - activities that enhance the Australian public's understanding of, engagement with, and access to the listed values of a listed place - developing innovative ways to present values of a listed place (e.g. website or app interactive tours, virtual reality tours) which makes them accessible without needing to be on-site - improving physical access to areas with the specific aim of fostering awareness of the values of the listed place without impacting on those values - improving accessibility for people with disabilities including physical alterations (e.g. ramps, alterations to paths) as well as accessible services such as plain English or large text guides, hearing loops etc. - improving access to a heritage site by specific parts of a community, for example developing educational program or materials targeted at people from other cultures or socio-economic groups.

-A list of Australia's National Heritage places is in Appendix B. Any place added to the National Heritage List prior to the grant opportunity closing date will be considered a listed place and be eligible under the grant opportunity.
+A list of Australia's National Heritage places is in Appendix A. Any place added to the National Heritage List prior to the grant opportunity closing date will be considered a listed place and be eligible under the grant opportunity.